CLEP / Western Civilization I

 1. The Barons

-2. The Monarchy
+2. The Peasants

-3. The Peasants
+3. The Roman Catholic Church

-4. The Roman Catholic Church
+4. The Monarchy

-Correct Answer: B. The Monarchy
+Correct Answer: D. The Monarchy

 Explanation: The Magna Carta was designed by the Barons of England to reduce the power of King John and the English monarchy.
 The document meant that not even the king was above the law, everyone had a right to a fair trial, and that people who are taxed should have some kind of representation.
 Sound familiar?
 This document has been hugely influential in Western Civilization, but especially in the English speaking world.
 You can still see copies of the Magna Carta in museums today.